InfinityStudio/GokiStats/README.md

 ![2018-07-14_19.43.42.png](https://i.loli.net/2018/07/14/5b49e762d2305.png)

+## License

+Source code are under MIT License, and resources are under CC-BY-NC-SA 4.0 License.

 ## Disclaimer

 I, Lasm_Gratel is not the original author of this Mod, since the mod forum was gone and deleted, source code was then released to Public Domain.